sharkhrp/password_encrypter_py/README.md

 # app
-this as an password managert oreinted for web users that encrypt thethat are input in it the requirement is only one thing the encrypter module that is listed in the requirement.txt
+this as an password manager oreinted for web users that encrypt the data thar are inputet the requirement for this script is only one thing, an encrypter module, that is listed in the requirement.txt